 I will point out what you as guests can do, and what the dive center can and should do to minimize the risk in diving accidents.
 Diving is very safe as long as we understand the risks and follow basic diving rules.
 You also need to be aware of and be prepared for any hazards the local diving environment can bring us.

 Are you physically and mentally fit for diving?
 This is a question you should ask yourself every time before you jump in the water.
 Most of us know that it's recommended to check once in a year if you are fit for scuba diving with a medical doctor.
-Some dive centres in the Maldives require a signed medical statement from a medical doctor before you can participate in diving activities.
+Some dive centers in the Maldives require a signed medical statement from a medical doctor before you can participate in diving activities.
 As you can understand, the medical statement is only reliable at the moment it was signed.
-From this moment to when you sign up at a dive centre, your health conditions can change – in this instance, you need to inform the dive centre about it.
+From this moment to when you sign up at a dive center, your health conditions can change – in this instance, you need to inform the dive center about it.

 Many dive centers in the Maldives call your first dive a check dive and in my opinion, it is the most important dive during your trip.
 Some divers do not like to be checked.
 They are certified they are divers so why do they have to make a check dive?
 Most divers believe a check dive is a boring dive and they would prefer to go straight to Manta Point or Shark Point and not waste their time at a shallow place to be checked.

 Why is the check dive so important?
 Basically, for two reasons.
 The first reason is that the dive guide needs to ascertain the real-level of the diver before the dive guide can plan the next dives.